WonderfulToolchain/ws-cartfriend/README.md

   * WS Flash Masta (currently in first slot only) - target `flash_masta`
   * Generic (no flashcart-specific features) - target `generic`

+## Frequently asked questions

+* **Q:** I am experiencing issues with the save backup/restore functionality.
+* **A:** As of CartFriend 0.2.0, you can use the "Settings -> Save data management -> Erase+Test all save data" option to test the save functionality of your cartridge's NOR flash chip.
+Note that this will erase all existing save data!

 ## Usage

 * Y4/Y2 - change visible tab